SamirChowdhary24/Terraform-AWS-Tasks/task 3/README.md

 The `dev` environment (and also `prod` and `test`) includes the following seven mandatory Terraform configuration files:

 ## 1) `main.tf`
-Declares the actual infrastructure by calling reusable modules (such as VPC, Subnet, EC2, etc.).
-This file is the blueprint for resource creation and relationships.
+Defines the actual infrastructure by invoking reusable modules (like VPC, Subnet, EC2, etc.).
+This file serves as the blueprint for creating resources and establishing their relationships.

 ## 2) `variables.tf`
-Declares all input variables that are used throughout the environment's configuration.
-It offers flexibility and parameterization.
+Specifies all input variables utilized across the environment's configuration, providing flexibility and enabling parameterization.

 ## 3) `terraform.tfvars`
+ChatGPT said:
-Assigns literal values to variables declared in `variables.tf`.
-Each environment (`dev`, `prod`, `test`) will have its own values appropriate for its use.
+Provides specific values for the variables defined in variables.tf.
+Each environment (dev, prod, test) has its own set of values tailored to its requirements.

 ## 4) `backend.tf`
-Defines the remote backend configuration (e.g., S3 for storing state).
-Enables shared, consistent, and secure Terraform state management.
+Specifies the remote backend configuration (such as S3 for state storage), allowing for consistent, shared, and secure management of the Terraform state.

 ## 5) `provider.tf`
-Configures the cloud provider (AWS here), including provider name, region, and version required to have consistent deployments.
+Sets up the cloud provider (in this case, AWS), specifying details like the provider name, region, and required version to ensure consistent deployments.

 ## 6) `output.tf`
-Defines and reveals significant output values from the deployment (such as VPC ID, Subnet ID).
-These outputs may be used by other configurations or for logging purposes.
+Defines and exposes key output values from the deployment (e.g., VPC ID, Subnet ID), which can be used by other configurations or for logging and reference purposes.

 ## 7) `local.tf`
 It holds locally scoped values (such as environment name and app name) utilized to minimize duplication and build dynamic resource names and tags.